WAYNE COUNTY HISTORICAL SOCIETY OF OHIO

-In order for an item(s) to be de-accessioned, the following steps need to be followed:
+In order for an item(s) to be de-accessioned, the following steps shall be followed:

 - The Category Chair or an Acquisitions Committee Member refers the item(s) to be de-accessioned to the Acquisitions Committee for review.

 - If the de-accession request is supported by the Acquisitions Committee, then the Acquisitions Committee refers the item(s) to be de-accessioned to the Board of Trustees which shall be approved only by majority vote.

 - Any questions and/or concerns from the membership shall be addressed to the President of the Board of Trustees and the Chair of the Acquisitions Committee.

-Disposal is the final component of the de-accession process, through which de-accessioned material is permanently removed from the Society’s ownership or is placed in a non-accessioned collection.
-The only Board-approved methods of disposal include:
+Disposal is the final component of the de-accession process, through which de-accessioned items are permanently removed from the Society’s ownership.
+The Board-approved methods of disposal shall include:

-- Transfer to other local Historical Societies and museums
+- Transfer to other local historical Societies and museums, or

-The Board of Trustees recognizes the sensitive nature of the disposal process and directs that procedures be in place to govern the disposition of material.
+The Board of Trustees recognize the sensitive nature of the disposal process and directs that procedures be in place to govern the disposition of items.
 Such procedures shall be based on the following general principles:

-- The recommendation shall include the proposed means of disposal.
+- The initial referral shall include the proposed means of disposal.

 - The integrity of topical collections that have been accessioned as a unit shall be maintained, insofar as practical.

-- No staff member, trustee, agent of a staff member, Society member or volunteer shall acquire items de-accessioned from the Society’s collections except through either a traditional live public auction, internet/online public auction, or other approved sales outlet.
+- No staff member, trustee, agent of a staff member, Society member or volunteer shall personally acquire items de-accessioned from the Society’s collections except through either a traditional live public auction, internet/online public auction, or other approved sales outlet.

-- The Society shall receive as close to fair market value as possible for items that are sold.
+- The Society shall strive to receive as close to fair market value as possible for items that are sold.

-- All funds from the sale of de-accessioned material shall be added to the Ethel Parker Acquisitions Fund, which shall be available to support, maintain, preserve, or restore existing items in the collections or to purchase new items to add to the Society’s collections.
+- All proceeds received from the sale of de-accessioned items shall be added to the Ethel Parker Acquisitions Fund, which shall be available to support, maintain, preserve, or restore existing items in the collections or to purchase new items to add to the Society’s collections, subject to Board approval.